How to Sell Stock Music to Stock Music Libraries (Ultimate Guide)

 Content ID is a digital fingerprinting system that allows authors to protect and monetize their creations on social media, including YouTube, Facebook, and Instagram.

-Each time someone uploads a video to YouTube, YouTube scans it against a gigantic database of copyrighted material, including audio and video.
-If the video’s content matches your copyrighted content, like your music track, for example, the video receives a Content ID claim.
+Each time someone uploads a video to YouTube, the platform scans it against a gigantic database of copyrighted material, including audio and video.
+If any of the video’s content matches your copyrighted creation, such as your music track, it receives a Content ID claim.

 You can then decide what to do with it:

 Whenever someone buys your track from a music library, they get a license for that specific track.
-If they upload it to YouTube (and your track is protected with Content ID), they receive a copyright claim.
-Their license is sufficient to release the claim, and now they can monetize their video.
+When uploading it to YouTube, they also receive a copyright claim.
+However, in that case, their license is sufficient to release the claim, allowing them to monetize their video.

 If someone steals your music (believe me, that happens), they get a copyright claim.
 The claim cannot be released because they don’t have a license.
 You then have two options: to monetize it or to remove it.